InformaticsMatters/pipelines-utils/README.md

 1. Ensure that you can execute both Python and Groovy from within the Git-Bash shell (i.e. `python --version` and `groovy --version` work)
-1. From the pipelines project root enter your Conda environment with something like `source activate my-conda-env`
+1. From the pipelines project root enter your Conda environment with something like `source activate my-conda-env`.
+To run the pipelines tests your environment must contain the rdkit package.
+It can be installed with this command from within Conda...

+    $ conda install -c rdkit rdkit

+1. Install additional modules required by `pipelines-utils` but using its requirements file (which can be found in the `pipelines-utils` sub-project): -

+    $ pip install -r requirements.txt

 With the above steps complete you should be able to execute the pipelines tester by navigating to the sub-module in your pipelines project: -